 7. Listen to Your Audience

 And serve before you sell.
 Serving before selling means giving away valuable information for free.
 It means solving problems and offering solutions without a price tag attached.
-Always think how you can help your audience.
+Always think about how you can help your audience.
 And in order to find that out, you need to listen carefully.

 Social selling is a long-term relationship-building strategy that involves a lot of information gathering and active listening.